edunham/slides/think_git.rst

 .. figure:: _static/think/graffiti.jpg
     :align: center

-Marker attached to a specific commit
+* Marker attached to a specific commit
+* Typically used for version or release number

 Adding a tag
 ------------